graphql-java/graphql-java/README.md

 This implementation is based on the [js reference implementation](https://github.com/graphql/graphql-js).
 For example the StarWarSchema and the tests (among a lot of other things) are simply adapted to the Java world.

-### Related projects

-Please have a look at the [awesome-graphql-java](https://github.com/graphql-java/awesome-graphql-java) list.

 ### License